antleaf/doapr/webroot/content/repositories/cryptology_eprint_archive.md

 remining_indrawn_item: Withdrawn items are not deleted but are removed from public view
 repository_type: Disciplinary
-scientific_committees: Editors, appointed by the IACR.
+scientific_committees: 'Editors, appointed by the IACR.   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://eprint.iacr.org/
-user_committees: No user committee, but governed by the IACR through its Board of Directors.
+user_committees: 'No user committee, but governed by the IACR through its Board of Directors.   '
-versioning_policy: If necessary, an updated version may be deposited
+versioning_policy: If necessary, an updated version may be deposited, and history is kept
 who_can_deposit: Accredited Community Members only
 withdrawal_authorisation: Items may be removed by the platform at the request of the author/copyright holder
-withdrawal_policy: If the repository receives proof of copyright violation, the relevant item will be removed immediately.
+withdrawal_policy: 'Yes'
 features:
 - :feature: search_engine
   :description: Advanced Search